Prince William County Community Services Board

 Prince William County Community Services Board - Woodbridge, VA

 Prince William County Community Services Board is a treatment center located at 15941 Donald Curtis Drive, Suite 200 in the 22191 zip code in Woodbridge, VA.
 It is operated by the local government.
-Prince William County Community Services Board provides naltrexone administration, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Prince William County Community Services Board include DBT, counseling for substance abuse and motivational incentives.
-Prince William County Community Services Board provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance use.
+Prince William County Community Services Board provides prescribes suboxone, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches used by Prince William County Community Services Board include relapse prevention, CBT and trauma counseling.
+Prince William County Community Services Board provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab.
+It also provides residential treatment for substance use and inpatient dual diagnosis treatment.

 Location: 15941 Donald Curtis Drive, Suite 200, Woodbridge, VA 22191